 - Improved teacher training, strengthened education system and safer schools with high quality teaching.

-- Reduced incidence of disease, stronger health systems and improved nutrition in order to further Canada’s support for maternal, newborn and child health.
+- Reduced incidence of disease, stronger health systems and improved nutrition in order to further Canada’s support for health and rights of women and children.

 Canada supports the Mozambican government's programs in economic growth through general budget support, skills training for employment, support for the growth of small businesses and a strengthened regulatory environment, with an emphasis on the extractive sector.
 To ensure that the Government of Mozambique's programs in education, health, and income-generation can achieve their goals, Canada gives greater emphasis to transparency and accountability measures, including through support to local civil society organizations.